neilpeterson/talk-terraform-workshop/04-terraform-variables/README.md

 touch variables.tf
 ```

 copy in the following configurations.
-These are input variables are used to pass parameter values into the deployment configuration.
+These input variables are used to pass parameter values into the deployment configuration.

 ```
 variable "resource_group" {